sussydevil/umee-price/Readme.md

 4) OSMO;
 5) AXL

 ### You can select interval of updating and...
 It's all.
-Just simple beautiful plugin :)
+Just simple beautiful widget :)

 ![interface](interface_2.png)